Preparing for Your Appointment

 Please allow 1-2 hours for your appointment.
 However, no two patient visits are exactly the same and your physician will spend as much time as needed to ensure appropriate assessment and understanding of your care.
 Please prepare for possible delays with the assurance that you, too will have the time you need with the doctor.

-As our patient, you receive the finest in consultation assistance and surgery by UCLA faculty orthopaedics.
-Fellows and residents in Orthopaedic programs, nurses, and technicians may assist your doctor during your visit.
+As our patient, you receive the finest in consultation assistance by UCLA faculty.
+Fellows and residents, nurses, and technicians may assist your doctor during your visit.
 These individuals have special training and skills that make them an important part of our patient care team.

 A Checklist for Your Visit

 - The following list will help you remember items and information to bring with you when you:

 - Medical records (consultations, operative reports, reports of scans)